MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 This setting won't be available in previously created policy.
 You'll need to re-create FileVault policies to configure this setting to make use of it.

-### Additional options in SSO and SSO app extension profiles on iOS/iPadOS devices<!-- 6504155  -->
-On iOS/iPadOS devices, you can:

-- In SSO profiles (**Devices** > **Configuration profiles** > **Create profile** > **iOS/iPadOS** for platform > **Device features** for profile > **Single sign-on**), set the Kerberos principal name to be the Security Account Manager (SAM) account name in SSO profiles.
-- In SSO app extension profiles (**Devices** > **Configuration profiles** > **Create profile** > **iOS/iPadOS** for platform > **Device features** for profile > **Single sign-on app extension**), configure the iOS/iPadOS Microsoft Azure AD extension with fewer clicks by using a new SSO app extension type.
-You can enable the Azure AD extension for shared devices and send extension-specific data to the extension.

-Applies to:
-- iOS/iPadOS 13.0+

-For more information on using single sign-on on iOS/iPadOS devices, see [Single sign-on app extension overview](../configuration/device-features-configure.md#single-sign-on-app-extension) and [Single sign-on settings list](../configuration/ios-device-features-settings.md#single-sign-on-app-extension).

 ### Configure system extensions on macOS devices<!-- 6255624  -->
 On macOS devices, you can create a kernel extensions profile to configure settings at the kernel-level (**Devices** > **Configuration profiles** > **macOS** for platform > **Kernel extensions** for profile).
-Apple is eventually deprecating kernel extensions, and replacing them with system extensions in a future release.
+Apple is eventually deprecating kernel extensions and replacing them with system extensions in a future release.
 System extensions run in the user space, and don’t give access to the kernel.
 The goal is to increase security and provide more end user control, while limiting attacks at the kernel level.
 Both kernel extensions and system extensions allow users to install app extensions that extend the native capabilities of the operating system.

 In Intune, you can configure both kernel extensions and system extensions (**Devices** > **Configuration profiles** > **macOS** for platform > **System extensions** for profile).
 Kernel extensions apply to 10.13.2 and newer.
 System extensions apply to 10.15 and newer.
 From macOS 10.15 to macOS 10.15.4, kernel extensions and system extensions can run side-by-side.